Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: A Construction of Locally Inertial Frames

-We now extend the above constructive method to spherically symmetric spacetimes and thereby complete the proof of Theorem \ref{thm_noRS}.
-That is, we assume a Lipschitz continuous metric tensor in $x$-coordinates taking the general spherically symmetric form \beq ds^2 = - A(x^1,x^2) \big(dx^1\big)^2 + 2 E(x^1,x^2)dx^1 dx^2 + B(x^1,x^2) \big(dx^2\big)^2 + C(x^1,x^2) d\Omega^2, \eeq with components $A,B,C$ and $E$ assumed to be Lipschitz continuous functions, $-(AB+E^2)<0$ and $C>0$.
-Here $d\Omega^2 \equiv d\phi^2 + \sin(\phi)^2 d\theta^2$ is the line element on the unit sphere, $x^3=\phi\in (0,\pi)$, $x^4=\theta\in (-\pi,\pi)$, we assume without loss of generality that $(x^1,x^2)$ are centered at $(0,0)$, with $(x^1,x^2)\in(-1,1)\times(-1,1)\equiv\Omega_2$.
-(General spherically symmetric Lorentz metrics can be transformed to coordinates where the metric takes the form (\ref{SSY_metric}), \cite{Weinberg}.
-Note coordinates $x^i$ are labeled $i=1,...,4$, to be consistent with earlier notation.)
-We prove the following theorem: \begin{Thm} Assume $\mathcal{M}$ is a spherically symmetric Lorentz manifold with Lipschitz continuous metric \eqref{SSY_metric} such that its metric connection $\Gamma^k_{ij}$ and Riemann curvature tensor $R^k_{lij}$ are bounded in $L^\infty$ in coordinates $(x^1,x^2,\phi,\theta)$.
-Then the metric \eqref{SSY_metric} admits locally inertial coordinates at each point $p\in \Omega_2$ within the atlas of $C^{1,1}$ coordinate transformations, in the sense of Definition \ref{Deflipcont}. \end{Thm}
+Assume $\mathcal{M}$ is a spherically symmetric Lorentz manifold, by which we mean that coordinates exist in which the metric tensor takes the form \beq ds^2 = - A(x^1,x^2) \big(dx^1\big)^2 + 2 E(x^1,x^2)dx^1 dx^2 + B(x^1,x^2) \big(dx^2\big)^2 + C(x^1,x^2) d\Omega^2, \eeq where the components $A,B,C$ and $E$ are assumed to be Lipschitz continuous functions, $-(AB+E^2)<0$ and $C>0$.
+Here $d\Omega^2 \equiv d\phi^2 + \sin(\phi)^2 d\theta^2$ is the line element on the unit sphere, $x^3=\phi\in (0,\pi)$, $x^4=\theta\in (-\pi,\pi)$, and we assume without loss of generality that $(x^1,x^2)$ are centered at $(0,0)$, with $(x^1,x^2)\in(-1,1)\times(-1,1)\equiv\Omega_2$.
+(General spherically symmetric Lorentz metrics can generically be transformed to coordinates where the metric takes the form (\ref{SSY_metric}), \cite{Weinberg}.)
+Assume further that the metric connection $\Gamma^k_{ij}$ and Riemann curvature tensor $R^k_{lij}$ are bounded in $L^\infty$ in coordinates $(x^1,x^2,\phi,\theta)$.
+To prove Theorem \ref{thm_noRS}, it suffices to prove that the metric (\ref{SSY_metric}) admits locally inertial coordinates at each point $p\in \Omega_2$ within the atlas of $C^{1,1}$ coordinate transformations, in the sense of Definition \ref{Deflipcont}.
+To this end, we now extend the constructions in Section \ref{susec8.1} to spherically symmetric spacetimes.
+We start with the following lemma: